Lindstromer/docs/source/includes/_setting_filters.md

 This filter is used to change the standard page description for a post type.

-Default value is the translation of `Just the normal WordPress page`.
+Default value is the translation of `Just the normal WordPress page`

 ## Change standard page thumbnail for post type